mt-edwards/projectr/README.md

 This package provides tools to facilitate a data analysis project.
-These tools include a function to structure the project directory, a function to set up a directory external to the project directory, a function to get the absolute path to files in the external directory and a function to git ignore files.
+These tools include a function to structure the project directory, a function to set up a directory external to the project directory and a function to get the absolute path to files in the external directory.

 ## Installation